cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-networks/install-and-setup/deploy-cloudflared-replicas.md

 ### Deploy `cloudflared` replicas

-To deploy multiple instances of `cloudflared`, you can create and configure one tunnel and run it as multiple different processes.
+To deploy multiple instances of `cloudflared`, you can create and configure one tunnel and run it on multiple hosts.
+If your tunnel runs as a service, only one `cloudflared` instance is allowed per host.

 <details>
 <summary>Via the dashboard</summary>